chufangao/CTOD/README.md

 [Dataset Link](https://zenodo.org/doi/10.5281/zenodo.11535960)

+Please see [Tutorials](https://github.com/chufangao/CTOD/tree/main/tutorials) if you want to simply get started as soon as possible.

 Please see the following modules for implementations of each of the following sources of weakly supervised labelling functions.

 #### [llm_prediction_on_pubmed](https://github.com/chufangao/CTOD/tree/main/llm_prediction_on_pubmed)